 Self-employed income is subject to reasonable business expenses.
-Reasonable business expenses are those actual expenses reasonably necessary to produce income.
-Depreciation shall be included only if it is shown that it is reasonably necessary to produce income.
+Reasonable business expenses are those actual expenses reasonably necessary for the production of income.
+Depreciation shall be included only if it is shown that it is reasonably necessary for the production of income.
 Reasonable business expenses shall include the additional self-employment tax paid over and above the FICA rate.